ths-rwth/smtrat/README.md

 For further instructions, see the [SMT-RAT documentation](http://smtrat.github.io/).

+## Choice of the Heuristic

+We present the solvers CAlC-I and CAlC-IH.
+They differ in the used covering heuristic.
+Initially, the original heuristic is used (i.e. CAlC-I).
+The modified heuristic (i.e. CAlC-IH) can be activated by removing the comment symbols /* and */ is lines 46 and 95 of `src/smtrat-cadcells/representation/heuristics_covering.h`.
+You have to recompile SMT-RAT.

 ### Benchmarks

 Get the [QF_NRA benchmarks from SMT-LIB](https://clc-gitlab.cs.uiowa.edu:2443/SMT-LIB-benchmarks/QF_NRA/-/tree/r2021-05-26?ref_type=tags).
 The referenced version was used to evaluate the `NewCovering` Module.